-Etude House SoonJung 5-Panthensoside Cica Balm was purchased by Cosmeperks for review purpose.
+Etude House SoonJung 5-Panthensoside Cica Balm was purchased by Cosmeperks.

 I have been reviewing this SoonJung collection by Etude House with utmost attention.
 The collection is especially for sensitive skins, to balance any skin, and to protect them, to help your blemishes, and with the right combination of products it can also be used for dry skins.
 So, it’s basically a topic that touches us all.